khakhalin/Sketches/README.md

 # Programming Sketches

 * **alphabets** - A program and a set of input/output files that take a text in English, and replace letters in it one by one, with letters from either [Russian](https://github.com/khakhalin/Sketches/blob/master/alphabets/alice_out_russian.md), [Greek](https://github.com/khakhalin/Sketches/blob/master/alphabets/alice_out_greek.md), or [Georgian](https://github.com/khakhalin/Sketches/blob/master/alphabets/alice_out_georgian.md) alphabet.
 Can you keep reading the text?
 Will you brain be able to adjust on-the-fly?
 Try it!
+* **job search optimizer** - A genetic algorithm to develop the best strategy of applying to IT jobs.
+Spoiler: according to this simulation, it's best to apply for worst 30-50% of jobs first, reject all offers.
+Then sort the remaining jobs from top (dream) to OK, and apply in this order, taking the first offer you get.
+Kinda obvious in the hindsight.